rlegendi/ricsiboard/README.md

 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

+## For the review to discuss

+* ; or not to ;
+* Eliminate JQuery?
+* Global state or local state - params enough hidden hm?
+* More functional approach?
+* Add minimal tests?
+Any lightweight framework recently?